gabrielmjr/CalcFusion/README.md

 <br>

 ## Instalation
-This calculator is not yet in Google Play Store but it will be there later on.
 1. Download the apk file from [releases](https://github.com/gabrielmjr/CalcFusion/releases) (I recommend you the latest version).
 2. Install it normally as apk
 3. Congratulationm you've installed CalcFusin in your device.